-Yavuz has authored articles on comparative literature as well as medieval culture and history, and edited books on art and culture as well as catalogues of modern and contemporary art exhibitions.
-As a writing, editing and translating professional, she has also done translations from English into Turkish and Turkish into English for over fifteen years.
-She also has presented papers at conferences in Europe and America, including Turkey, the UK, Denmark, the Netherlands, France, Austria, Brazil and the US.
+Kıvılcım has authored articles on comparative literature as well as medieval culture and history, and edited books on art and culture as well as catalogues of modern and contemporary art exhibitions.
+As a writing, editing and translating professional, she has also done translations from English into Turkish and Turkish into English for over two decades.
+She also has presented papers at conferences and given public lectures in Europe and America, including Turkey, the UK, Denmark, the Netherlands, Iceland, France, Austria, Brazil and the US.